DPDK/dpdk/doc/guides/prog_guide/packet_distrib_lib.rst

 The flush and clear_returns API calls, mentioned previously, are likely of less use that the process and returned_pkts APIS, and are principally provided to aid in unit testing of the library.
-Descriptions of these functions and their use can be found in the Intel® DPDK API Reference document.
+Descriptions of these functions and their use can be found in the DPDK API Reference document.

 Worker Operation
 ----------------